 To ensure that your roof is in tip-top shape for spring, don’t neglect to carry out important maintenance measures.
 From getting a roof inspection to securing a solid roofing warranty, you should limit the chance of your roof deteriorating before it reaches its lifespan and also have proper coverage to tackle damages.
 For your every roofing need, J&J Home Improvement can help you with your roof repair or replacement job.
 With top-notch professionals that you can depend on for quality service, J&J will have your roof ready for the springtime, and give you peace of mind that your roof will provide you protection for many years to come.

 Adding new siding to your home can add a fresh look to the exterior.
 The outside of your home can become damaged from weather and other elements, so it’s important to choose a siding that will be able to withstand it all for years to come.
-Vinyl is the leading material for siding in terms of price, durability, reliability, and convenience.
+Vinyl is the leading material for siding when it comes price, durability, convenience, and reliability.
 Wood siding is durable and a traditional look for a home, but requires a lot more maintenance.
 Knowing the pros and cons of different siding materials can help you choose the right one for you and your home or property.

 Gathering Design Ideas

 Because siding protects your home from the outside elements, make sure you take into consideration the climate of the area you live in, into consideration.
-Think about what siding options are the best for the environment you live in – whether it be high heat, low temperatures, lots of rain, humidity, or intense sunlight.
-Siding choices with UV protection or insulation can ensure your home is ready for the weather it will go through.
+Think about what siding options are the best for the environment you live in.
+For New England, we get a lot of snow in the winter, rain in the spring, and sun in the summer months.
+Choosing siding with UV protection or insulation can make sure your siding can endure harsh weather conditions.

-Before picking a siding based on your own thoughts and opinions, try to get a second opinion from a contractor or a professional home designer.
-Look at all of your choices and try to take your existing gutters, roof, windows, trim, and color of your shutters into consideration when choosing can be really overwhelming.
-Getting other input can help you feel more confident in your decision.
+Before picking a siding based on your own thoughts and opinions, try to get a second opinion from a contractor or another professional.
+Look at all of your choices and try to take your existing home elements into consideration.
+Choosing can be really overwhelming.
+Getting other opinion can help you feel more confident in whatever decision you make with the siding.

 Entry doors need to be tough enough to be able to face the outdoor elements such as wind, rain, and snow – all while still looking presentable.
 Older doors are made out of wood or wood veneer, which warps and cracks after years of being exposed to the elements.
-If you are looking for a new front door, there are plenty of options available nowadays.
+If you are looking for a new front door, there are so many available options nowadays.
 There are newer wood doors that resist weather and elements better than older versions, as well as fiberglass and metal ones that appear as wood but offer better security and are cheaper.

 Replacing a door may sometimes just mean switching out one door for another.
 Sometimes you may need to gut and replace the door framing which includes door jabs and threshold.
-If the old door frame is fine, the wall studs it’s nailed to can bow and settle out of square.
+Even if the existing door frame looks okay, the wall studs it’s nailed to can bend and move so the door isn’t in right.
 This can make it hard to open and close the door.

 Many manufacturers offer an abundance of door styles.
 You can also find a broad selection at home centers, lumberyards, and door dealers.
 You can also design your own door.